NOTE: A NEW STATE FLAG HAS BEEN CHOSEN

 View recent legislation: 2023, 2024

-View websites promoting the proposed flag here, here, & on Twitter
+View websites promoting the proposed flag here, here, & on X/Twitter

 MASSACHUSETTS has debated a new state flag for years, due to objections over its portrayal of an Indian beneath a sword (at left).
-A 2021 law finally authorized a study to create a new state motto and seal, which by extension would alter the flag as well.
-A simpler alternate flag has been in use as a maritime flag (at right), and may influence any final design.
-Details remain to be resolved.
+A simpler alternate flag has been in use as a maritime flag (at right), and might influence any final design.
+A 2021 law finally authorized a study of the seal and motto – and by extension, the flag.
+A 2024 law authorized a redesign process which will recommend new emblems to the legislature.

 View the initiative's website and related podcasts.